awsdocs/amazon-athena-user-guide/doc_source/csv-serde.md

 "a","a1","abc3","ab4"
 ```

-Use a `CREATE TABLE` statement to create an Athena table based on the data, and reference the OpenCSVSerDe class in `ROW FORMAT`, also specifying SerDe properties for character separator, quote character, and escape character, as follows:
+Use a `CREATE TABLE` statement to create an Athena table based on the data\.
+Reference the OpenCSVSerDe class after `ROW FORMAT SERDE` and specify the character separator, quote character, and escape character in `WITH SERDEPROPERTIES`, as in the following example\.

 ```
 CREATE EXTERNAL TABLE myopencsvtable (